ibrahimabba/TourGuide/README.md

 # Tour-Nija

-This is a tourist information mobile Application for getting all the best tourist destinations across Nigeria
+This is a tourist information react native application that retrieves interesting places for the user, places such as nearby resturants, cafes, bars, hotels and establishments.
+It uses Expo location api for accessing the user location and google geocoding api for the conversion of the coordinates into physical address and also it uses Google places, Google place details, Google photos Apis for the places in addition to Mapbox api for the maps.